A fast dynamo on the three-torus: Abstract

 \section{Abstract}

-We study a pulsed-diffusion version of the kinematic dynamo equation on the three-dimensional torus $\mathbb{T}^3$, in which vector transport and resistive diffusion act alternately over unit time intervals.
-We provide a rigorous proof that the fast dynamo conjecture holds for this model.
-Our approach is genuinely perturbative in the magnetic diffusivity $\varepsilon$.
-We construct a time-periodic, divergence-free, and Lipschitz stretch-fold-shear velocity field, which generates a uniformly hyperbolic flow map.
-To analyze this system, we develop anisotropic Banach spaces specifically adapted to the map’s dynamics, allowing us to recover favorable spectral properties for the associated dynamo operator.
-By characterizing the ideal dynamo operator in the strong-chaos limit, we prove that it admits an eigenvalue with modulus strictly greater than $1$.
-Finally, we demonstrate that this instability persists under the singular perturbation of the heat semigroup for all sufficiently small $\varepsilon>0$, thereby establishing fast dynamo action.
+We study the kinematic dynamo equation on the three-torus $\mathbb{T}^3$ and provide a rigorous proof of fast dynamo action for a time-periodic, divergence-free, Lipschitz velocity field.
+Our construction is based on a stretch--fold--shear mechanism generating a uniformly hyperbolic flow.
+To analyze the associated dynamics, we develop anisotropic Banach spaces adapted to the underlying hyperbolic structure, allowing us to recover a discrete spectral picture for the ideal dynamo operator.
+In the strong-chaos regime, we show that this operator admits an eigenvalue with modulus strictly larger than one.
+We then prove that this instability persists under the singular perturbation induced by diffusion, yielding exponential growth of the magnetic field uniformly in the vanishing resistivity limit $\varepsilon \to 0$.